Andrew Vaughn Preview, Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

-- Vaughn has had at least one RBI in 37.1% of his games this year (46 of 124), with two or more RBI 16 times (12.9%).
-He has also accounted for three or more of his team's runs in six contests.
+- Vaughn has an RBI in 46 of 125 games this season, with multiple RBI in 16 of them.
+He has also driven in three or more of his team's runs in six contests.

-- In 49 of 124 games this year, he has scored, and five of those games included multiple runs.
+- He has scored in 49 games this year, with multiple runs five times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.